numinix/paypal_rest_api/GOOGLE_PAY_SETUP.md

    - And other configuration details

 3. **Payment Processing**: PayPal acts as the payment gateway, so:
-   - You don't need a separate Google Merchant ID
+   - A Google Merchant ID is optional and now has a dedicated configuration field; when provided it is sent to the SDK for eligibility checks
    - PayPal handles tokenization and payment processing
    - Payments are processed through your PayPal account